Literature Review Essentials: A Five-Part Blog Series

 Curate Information—Instructor Nicole discusses why synthesis is important for the literature review and how to curate the information you've compiled.

-Construct Paragraphs (March 20th)—Instructor Jes returns with a sample paragraph from a theme-organized literature review using the MEAL Plan.
+Construct Paragraphs—Instructor Jes returns with a sample paragraph from a theme-organized literature review using the MEAL Plan.

-Align Problems (March 27th)—Editor and Coordinator of Capstone Resources Lydia offers some insight for capstone writers in aligning their literature review with their problem statement.
+Align Problems—Editor and Coordinator of Capstone Resources Lydia offers some insight for capstone writers in aligning their literature review with their problem statement.

 With some help from these posts, you will be well on your way to writing a clear, cohesive, and thematically organized literature review!
 Have some tips and tricks about literature reviews or feel like sharing which of these posts helped you the most?
 Tell us below!